rgksugan/knowledge/3-resources/books/non-fiction/Being Mortal.md

 > The veneration of elders may be gone, but not because it has been replaced by veneration of youth.
 It’s been replaced by veneration of the Independent self.

-> Leonid Gavrilov, a researcher at the University of Chicago, argues that human beings fail the way all complex systems fail: randomly and gradually.
+> Human beings fail the way all complex systems fail: randomly and gradually.

 ## Bibliography
 * [[How We Die]] by [[Sherwin Nuland]]